kenp-io/kenpio-docs/docs/airpods/repair-upgrade-guide.md

 Remove the button from the old outer shell by pushing it inwards from outside with your finger (Figure [22](#button_removal)).

 For A1938 only, the wireless charging coil should come out with it.
+Please do not use any metal tools for this step, only your fingers.
+If you struggle, add a few drops of IPA to soften the adhesive.

 <figure markdown id="button_removal">
   ![Button Removal](pictures/bouton_push.jpg)